eduludi/react-native-markdown-text/README.md

     <Markdown styles={styles}>
       #Markdown in react-native is so cool!

-      You can **emphasize** what you want, or just _suggest it_
+      You can **emphasize** what you want, or just _suggest it_

       You can even [link your website](http://charlesmangwa.surge.sh) or if you prefer: [email somebody](mailto:email@somebody.com)

-      Spice it up with some GIF:
+      Spice it up with some GIF:

       ![Some GIF](https://media.giphy.com/media/dkGhBWE3SyzXW/giphy.gif)

-      And even add a cool video!
+      And even add a cool video:

       [![A cool video from YT](https://img.youtube.com/vi/dQw4w9WgXcQ/0.jpg)](http://www.youtube.com/watch?v=dQw4w9WgXcQ)